History of Crystal Palace F.C.

 Crystal Palace Football Club is an English professional association football club based in Selhurst, South London, England.
 Although formally created as a professional outfit in 1905 at the site of the famous Crystal Palace Exhibition building, the club's origins can be traced as far back as 1861.
 In recognition of this, the club's official crest features that date.
 The club played their home games inside the grounds of the Palace at the FA Cup Final stadium from 1905 until 1915, when they were forced to leave due to the outbreak of the First World War.
 They moved to their current home at Selhurst Park in 1924.

 Shortly after the professional club was created in 1905, Crystal Palace applied for election to the Football League, but were rejected and forced to settle for a place in the Southern League Second Division.
 The club were finally admitted to the Football League in 1920 and have overall mostly played in the top two tiers of English football.
 Their best ever top-flight season came in 1990–91, when they challenged for the English league title, but fell just short, finishing in third place behind champions Arsenal and runners-up Liverpool, to achieve the club's highest league finish to date.
 Palace were unfortunate to be denied a place in Europe, because although the ban on English clubs after the Heysel Stadium disaster had now been lifted, it meant England were unranked in European competitions which resulted in only one place being available in the UEFA Cup and this went to Liverpool rather than Palace.
 It was around this time that the club also reached the 1990 FA Cup final and became founding members of the Premier League in 1992–93.

 Following their relegation from the Premier League in 1998, Palace went into decline after suffering financial problems which saw the club go into administration twice, in 1999 and 2010.
 But they recovered and returned to the Premier League in 2013, where the club have remained ever since.
 During this period, Palace also reached another two FA Cup finals, finishing runners-up in 2016, but winning the coveted trophy at the third attempt in 2025.
-The club followed this up by winning the 2025 FA Community Shield.
+The club followed this up by winning the 2025 FA Community Shield and their first European trophy, the 2025–26 UEFA Conference League.